notthefakeJD/notthefakeJD/README.md

 - 🌱 I’m currently learning ...
   about APIs

-  - Next up will be ...
+ - 🤔 Think Outside the Rectangle